Creating Community-Based Brownfields Redevelopment Strategies

 Remediating and redeveloping a brownfield site can be complicated and costly.
 Private investment, coupled with public funding, makes community-based redevelopment efforts possible.
 This section focuses on the pertinent information involved in financing brownfield cleanup and redevelopment by describing the:

 - various sources of public and private funding available for site assessment, cleanup, and redevelopment; and

 - contractual approaches and insurance products that can be used to reduce and control cleanup costs.

-APA's research department is undertaking this project, working in close collaboration with Bethel New Life, Inc., a Chicago-based CDC with extensive experience in brownfields redevelopment issues.
-APA and Bethel are also working with the Center for Public Environmental Oversight (CPEO), an organization that promotes and facilitates public participation in environmental activities, including brownfields, to create the workbook.
+APA's research department undertook this project, working in close collaboration with Bethel New Life, Inc., a Chicago-based CDC with extensive experience in brownfields redevelopment issues.
+APA and Bethel also worked with the Center for Public Environmental Oversight (CPEO), an organization that promotes and facilitates public participation in environmental activities, including brownfields, to create the guide.

 Bethel is nationally known for its pioneering community development initiatives, especially in the arenas of sustainable urban community, smart growth in an urban context, and brownfields redevelopment.
 Bethel has been a part of the cleanup and redevelopment of seven brownfields sites in Chicago that have provided major economic stimuli to a low-income community.

 As a result of this experience, Bethel staff has led workshops at U.S. EPA conferences, sustainable community conferences, and as a part of the environmental curriculum of the University of Delaware.